<?xml version="1.0" encoding="iso-8859-1"?>

 <description>&lt;p&gt;

-&lt;strong&gt;IfL held an online broadcast here on Tuesday 22 May 2012 &lt;/strong&gt;&lt;strong&gt;to enable IfL members to &lt;strong&gt;discuss the issues raised in the recent Lingfield review and IfL&amp;rsquo;s consultation on this subject&lt;/strong&gt;.&lt;/strong&gt;&lt;/p&gt;
+&lt;strong&gt;IfL held an online broadcast on Tuesday 22 May 2012 &lt;/strong&gt;&lt;strong&gt;to enable IfL members to &lt;strong&gt;discuss the issues raised in the recent Lingfield review and IfL&amp;rsquo;s consultation on this subject&lt;/strong&gt;.&lt;/strong&gt;&lt;/p&gt;

 &lt;p&gt;